tc39/source-map/source-map-rev3.md

 ### JSON over HTTP Transport

-[XSSI](http://googleonlinesecurity.blogspot.com/2011/05/website-security-for-webmasters.html) attacks <span style="text-decoration:underline;">(https://wiki.corp.google.com/twiki/bin/view/Main/ISETeamScriptInclusion)</span> could potentially make source maps available to attackers by doing a direct script src to a source map after overriding the Array constructor.
+[XSSI](http://googleonlinesecurity.blogspot.com/2011/05/website-security-for-webmasters.html) attacks could potentially make source maps available to attackers by doing a direct script src to a source map after overriding the Array constructor.
 This can be effectively prevented by preprending a JavaScript syntax error to the start of the response.

 Thus when delivering source maps over HTTP, servers may prepend a line starting with the string “)]}'” to the sourcemap.
 If the response starts with this string clients must ignore the first line.